 Stakeholders who are individuals or communities with human rights are considered rights-holders.
-Three of our stakeholder groups may be considered rights-holders: employees, customers and communities.
+These stakeholders include but are not limited to our employees, customers, suppliers and communities.
 Particularly vulnerable populations within these groups require special attention, either because their rights are more likely to be impinged upon, or their vulnerability means they are less equipped to advocate or likely to be heard.